Uncertainties in supernova input rates drive qualitative differences in simulations of galaxy evolution: Does it matter when supernovae occur?

-Figure~\ref{sfr_continuous} shows that for similar delay times to instantaneous injection, continuous injection of SN energy produces roughly comparable star formation rates and marginally higher, burstier outflow rates and mass loadings, once the disk settles to a steady state.
-As with instantaneous injection, there is little difference in either star formation or outflow properties for delay times of $0-5\Myr$, and we see that there is no noticeable change in the SFR for SN durations of $40\Myr$ as opposed to $30\Myr$.
-Interestingly, if we look at the same two point correlation function of star particles as we did for the instantaneous case, seen here in Figure~\ref{2point_continuous}, we see that the continuous injection of SN energy does not significantly change clustering on scales $<100\pc$ compared to instantaneous injection.
-We also do not see any trend in the small-scale clustering between the two feedback durations we simulate.
+Figure~\ref{sfr_continuous} shows that for similar delay times to instantaneous injection, continuous injection of SN energy produces roughly comparable star formation rates and higher, burstier outflow rates and mass loadings, once the disk settles to a steady state.
+As with instantaneous injection, there is little difference in either star formation or outflow properties for changes in delay times of $0-5\Myr$, and we see that there is no noticeable change in the SFR for SN durations of $40\Myr$ as opposed to $30\Myr$.
+Generally, there are higher outflow rates and mass loadings for runs with longer durations ($\tau_{SN}=0$ has lower average mass loadings for all runs with $\tau_{SN}>0$, with the exception of the $0-30\Myr$ case).
+The average mass loadings for the three values of $t_0$ we examine here are $\eta=0.026$ with $\tau_{SN}=0$, $\eta=0.05$ with $\tau_{SN}=30\Myr$, and $\eta=0.25$ for $\tau_{SN}=40\Myr$.
+However, the galactic outflows in these galaxies are delayed in their launching from the initial starburst, peaking at $100-200\Myr$, rather than in the first $50\Myr$ when $\tau_{SN}=0$.
+Interestingly, if we look at the same two point correlation function of star particles as we did for the instantaneous case, seen here in Figure~\ref{2point_continuous}, we see that the continuous injection of SN energy does not significantly change clustering on scales $<100\pc$ compared to instantaneous injection (though we do see that the case with the lowest outflow mass loading, $0-30\Myr$ also shows the lowest clustering of star formation).
+Continuous energy injection does, however, produce noticeable changes in the ambient density that SNe explode in.
+As Figure~\ref{sn_rho_continuous} shows, the ambient density surrounding SN events is approximately log-normal, with lower mean densities than are seen for instantaneous injection.
+With instantaneous injection of SN energy, we see ambient ISM densities about SN events of $15-17\hcc$.
+With continuous injection, longer durations produce lower ambient densities.
+For $\tau_{\rm SN}=30\Myr$ we see ambient densities of $3.2\hcc$, $2.7\hcc$, and $2.4\hcc$ with $t_0=0,3,5\Myr$ respectively.
+For $\tau_{\rm SN}=40\Myr$, we see ambient densities of $2.4\hcc$, $1.9\hcc$, and $1.7\hcc$ with $t_0=0,3,5\Myr$ respectively.